 Chances are, their friends will like the ideas, too, and everyone will spend a bit less money than normal.

-Psst: check out these 26 cheap or free things to do with teenage friends when bored, and 47 cheap date ideas for teenage couples, and 100 things to do at a sleepover.
+Psst: check out these 26 cheap or free things to do with teenage friends when bored, 47 cheap date ideas for teenage couples, and 100 things to do at a sleepover.